Arrow algebras: Conclusion

 \section{Conclusion}

-We have introduced the notion of an arrow algebra and shown it is flexible tool for constructing triposes.
+We have introduced the notion of an arrow algebra and shown it to be a flexible tool for constructing triposes.
 This is due to the fact that there are many naturally occurring examples, such as locales and those induced by pcas, and that the notion of an arrow algebra is closed under various constructions, in particular a notion of a subalgebra given by nuclei and a Sierpi\'nski construction.
-This is also our reason for preferring arrow algebras over some of their alternatives; let us discuss these now.